Isynopoulos1/js_practice_kc/README.md

   - Empty list of qualifications.
   * Important: name and gender have to match.

-11- Display the name of the youngest STUDENT on the console.
+11- Display the name of the youngest student on the console.
   * Important: If several people in class share the lowest age, any of them is a valid answer.

 12- Show the console the average age of all the students in class.